7 Household Items That Should Never Be Flushed Down the Toilet

 Key Takeaways

-- Be careful not to flush certain items in the toilet, as they could block the drain, or cause the damage of sewer lines.
+- Don’t flush certain items in the toilet, as they could block the drain, or cause harm to pipes in the sewer.

 - Baby wipes